zreece-sit/CPE-487-Final-Project/README.md

 - Every time all the walls are cleared, the ball speeds up making the game increasingly difficult.

   - To compensate for this, the bat also gets thicker each time.

+- other modifications?

 ### Conclusion
-_Conclude with a summary of the process itself – who was responsible for what components (preferably also shown by each person contributing to the github repository!), the timeline of work completed, any difficulties encountered and how they were solved, etc._
+_Conclude with a summary of the process itself – who was responsible for what components, any difficulties encountered and how they were solved, etc._

+- For this project, Nate mainly worked on modifying the code while Zach mainly worked on the presentation and repository, with both of us debugging and collaborating in both lab sessions and online.

 - It was difficult to avoid spamming if statements for each wall.
 With the system of having coordinates requiring only 11 variables instead of 48 and utilizing one 24 bit vector to hold the status of every wall the code was still efficient enough.

 - There were moments where the ball would phase though the bat even though we had not changed that process.
 We believe this was due to the board slowing down and missing the ball connecting with the bat, so we made the bat look slightly thicker but have a significantly bigger hitbox.

-- The hitcounter would only display one digit, but this was because of an error in the base code where cnt was called instead of count
+- The hitcounter would only display one digit, but this was because of an error in the base code where cnt was called instead of count.